 The climate in the region is a semi-arid Mediterranean-type characterized by long dry summers and relatively short mild winters.
-The annual average temperature in the valley is 62° F, with extremes ranging from as low as 18° F to as high as 116° F (Burnham and Dutcher, 1960).
+The annual average temperature in the valley is 62° F, with extremes ranging from as low as 18°F to as high as 116°F (Burnham and Dutcher, 1960).
 Precipitation in the region is highly variable depending on location and elevation.
-Historical annual averages range from 10.5 inches near Loma Linda Fire Department located at the southwest end of the basin to over 36.5 inches at the Lake Arrowhead located at the upper end of the mountain watershed contributing flow to the basin.
-Precipitation data provided by the Water Resources Division for 20 stations are summarized in Table 1 and displayed on Figure 4.
+Historical annual averages range from 10.85 inches near Loma Linda Fire Department located at the southwest end of the basin to over 36.61 inches at the Lake Arrowhead located at the upper end of the mountain watershed contributing flow to the basin.
+Precipitation data provided by the

+San Bernardino County Department of Transportation and Flood Control Water Resources Division for 20 stations are summarized in Table 1 and displayed on Figure 4.